 Backpacking is a hobby or a pastime that many people around the world have adopted as of today.
 It is increasingly popular as a recreational activity as well as a method of reconnecting with nature through taking a break from our usually hectic schedules.
 But when it comes to backpacking, you need to have one thing perfected and that is your backpacking checklist.
 Many of us get this wrong and that could spoil the travel experience for you.
 Therefore, here are some tips that can help you backpack the right way.

-It is important that you come up with a simple meal plan before you leave for your backpacking.
+You must come up with a simple meal plan before you leave for your backpacking.
 It is worth putting effort into something like that.
-Keeping the weight of the food low is a skill that is critical to backpacking and in general that takes travel & tourism experience.
-Most seasoned backpackers opt for lightweight, calorically-dense foods that are very easy to prepare.
+Keeping the weight of the food low is a skill that is critical to backpacking and in general, that takes travel & tourism experience.
+Most seasoned backpackers opt for lightweight, calorically dense foods that are very easy to prepare.
 Packaged freeze-dried meals and snack foods can be great, but keep in mind, they tend to be very high in sodium/sugar, which can take their toll, if eaten in excess.
 Another approach is to prepare your own backpacking meals, using a food dehydrator to dry meats, fruits, veggies, and sauces.
-Combining them with spices and quick-cooking or easily rehydrated dried goods such as pasta, couscous, instant potatoes, instant refried beans, and minute rice is a great way to customize your own highly-nutritious meals.
+Combining them with spices and quick-cooking or easily rehydrated dried goods such as pasta, couscous, instant potatoes, instant refried beans, and minute rice is a great way to customize your own highly nutritious meals.
 This method takes more time and effort, and you must be more willing to carry more weight, but making your meals can be more cost-effective and healthier for long trips.
 Our approach is usually a mix of both methods.

 If you want to learn more about travel & tourism, you can contact us at [email protected] and join any of our accredited programmes that will help you with your travel experiences both for personal and business means.